gayatrivenugopal/gayatrivtandon.github.io/talks.markdown

 <li>Word embeddings are vector representations of words formed by training a model on huge amounts of textual data.
 </li>
 <li>
-Spoke on word embeddings at a faculty development workshop organized by Symbiosis Institute of Computer Studies and Research, in 2020.
+Spoke on word embeddings at a faculty development workshop organized by Symbiosis Institute of Computer Studies and Research.
 </li>
 </ul>

-<h5>Hindi WordNet</h5>
+<h4>Hindi WordNet</h4>
 <ul>
 <li>The Hindi WordNet is an extremely useful resource for anyone working in the area of computer science and Hindi language processing.
 </li>